 No matter if someone is driving a passenger vehicle or commercial truck, the tires being used must perform and function as expected.
 Defective tires can mean the difference between a safe drive and an unexpected accident.
-A tire can be recalled for a multitude of reasons including defects in design and manufacturing.
+A tire can be recalled for a multitude of reasons, including defects in design and manufacturing.
 Tire manufacturers must appropriately inform and educate consumers about the latest large scale tire recalls so that drivers can ensure their vehicle’s tires are safe to drive on.
-If you were involved in an accident that was cause by a defective tire, you may be eligible for financial compensation.
+If you were involved in an accident that was caused by a defective tire, you may be eligible for financial compensation.
 Contact our local and experienced Houston car accident lawyers today.

 Motor Vehicle Recalls

 In 1966, the National Traffic and Motor Vehicle Safety Act was enacted to give the Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) the authority to issue vehicle safety standards and require manufacturers to recall vehicles with safety-related defects or that do not meet federal safety standards.
-Since then, over 46 million tires, 66 million pieces of motor vehicle equipment, and 42 million child safety seats have been recalled in order to correct various auto defects.
+Since then, over 46 million tires, 66 million pieces of motor vehicle equipment, and 42 million child safety seats have been recalled in order to correct various defects.

 If a safety defect is discovered, the manufacturer must notify NHTSA, as well as the vehicle or equipment owners, dealers, and distributors.
 The manufacturer is then required to remedy the problem at no charge to the owner.
 Unfortunately, this doesn’t always happen, leading to many unsuspecting drivers riding around on defective tires.

 Recent Large Scale Tire Recalls

 Both commercial and passenger tires have recently come under fire for various defects that have led to these massive recalls.
 Notable recent tire recalls include: